AndrewElaryan/ICAtoVetaConversion/README.md

 ## Creating Final Output

-1. Open a PowerShell window in the &quot;Code&quot; directory
+1. Open a PowerShell window or a Command Prompt window in the &quot;Code&quot; directory
 2. Run the following:

     `python createFile.py`